Elin-Modding-Resources/Elin.Docs/articles/15_Transpiler 101/codematcher.md

 br.s
 ```

 These branching instructions are shown in short form.
-However, MSIL optimizations will replace them with `brtrue`, `brfalse`, and `br` at runtime.
+However, when you use Harmony Transpilers, they're replace them with `brtrue`, `brfalse`, and `br` at runtime.
 So if you cannot qualify a match for a branch instruction, replace your `CodeMatch` with the long form instead.